SwissDataScienceCenter/renku/docs/docs/02-admins/03-operation/01-monitoring.md

 ## [Grafana](https://grafana.com/)

-Visualizes metrics scraped by prometheus.
+Visualizes metrics scraped by Prometheus.
 We can provide some dashboards upon request that we use in production.

 ## [Alertmanager](https://github.com/prometheus/alertmanager)